Honda Amaze: Safety

+South Africa

-Global NCAP 1.0 crash-tested an African market Amaze unit in 2019.
+Global NCAP 1.0 (similar to Latin NCAP 2013) crash-tested an African market Amaze unit in 2019.
 In the frontal offset crash test, protection of the head was rated good and airbag contact was stable.
 Dummy readings of chest compression showed limited risk of serious injury.
 The passenger compartment remained stable.
 There were dangerous structures behind the dashboard that could increase risk of knee injury to occupants of different sizes or seating positions, and Honda did not demonstrate otherwise.
 The footwell remained stable and the pedals released as intended.
 Although the Amaze's total score was enough for a five-star rating for adult protection, it was limited to four stars because the African market unit on test did not have a seatbelt reminder for the front passenger (Honda would also have had to pay for a side impact test).

 Using the Maxi-Cosi child seats selected by Honda, the head of a three-year-old child dummy contacted the interior of the car during rebound, and the armrest deployed, ejecting the dummy.